Dylpickle912/rocket-lab-usa-technical-assessment/README.md

 **Overview**

 The `TimeSinceCreationPipe` is a custom Angular pipe that converts a date into a human-readable relative time format, indicating how long ago the date occurred.
+This will return a value similar to `created [n] minute(s) ago`